 19.1 Disaggregated revenue information

 Having regard to the nature of contract with customer, there is only one type of category of revenue.
-Hence disclosure of disaggregation of revenue is not required.
+Hence disclosure of disaggregation of revenue is not given.

-19.2 Trade receivables and contract balances
+19.2 Receivable under concession arrangement and contract balances